fontanf/setcoveringsolver/README.md

 # SetCoveringSolver

-A solver for the (unicost) set covering and set packing problems.
+A solver for the (unicost) set covering / hitting set problem.

-In the set packing problem solved, elements may be covered multiple times and there might be multiple copies of a set.
+It might be used to solve special cases such as minimum(-weight) vertex cover / maximum(-weight) independent set or minimum(-weight) dominating set as well.

 ## Implemented algorithms

-### Set covering

 - Greedy
   - Greedy `--algorithm greedy`